Aimann/tMAP/README.md

 # tRNA Modification Analysis and Predictions (tMAP)

-tMAP is an additional tool to extend the usage of the standard tRAX analysis pipeline.
+getMismatches.py is an additional tool to extend the usage of the standard tRAX analysis pipeline.
 It can be used to determine potential modifcaiton-induced misincorporations from small RNA sequencing data and in some cases provide a probability of associated with a specfic modification.

 ## About